alfahami/banking/README.md

 ## Notes

-* The application is entirely self-contained — no external libraries required.
+* The application is entirely self-contained, no external libraries required.
 * Focused on logic correctness, clarity, and structure.
 * A great starting point for extending into a fully layered system if needed.